Canasta - The Great Card Game

 My uncle and his wife introduced the game to me and my wife in April 2019 and it became an instant hit in our family.
 I became obsessed with it for a few days and I wanted to answer questions such as: how was the game originally played?
 Why is the game not so popular today like it was before?
 How do people play it today?
-How do people play 2-3 player Canasta in the beginning and today?
+How do people play 2-3 player Canasta in the early days and today?

 My questions took me to lots of websites, Google Books such as this one and I tested to play Canasta Online here (recommended once you know how to play).
 I tried to find the source of wikipedia rule suggestions for 2-3 players but only found this archive page from 2001.

 We tried playing different versions of Canasta until we quickly settled for the original classic Canasta.
 Then after playing that for some time I did some revisions to the version that we play today.
 It greatly improves the game in my opinion, here it comes: